 Seasonality.
 Our revenue mix is moderately seasonal, with the first quarter of each fiscal year generally providing higher merchandise sales than any other quarter during a fiscal year, primarily related to federal income tax refunds.
 Generally, our customers will more frequently exercise their early purchase option on their existing rental purchase agreements or purchase pre-leased merchandise off the showroom floor during the first quarter of each fiscal year.
 We expect this trend to continue in future periods.
-Furthermore, we tend to experience slower growth in the number of rental purchase agreements on rent in the third quarter of each fiscal year when compared to other quarters throughout the year.
-As a result, we would expect revenues for the third quarter of each fiscal year to remain relatively flat with the prior quarter.
+Furthermore, we tend to experience slower growth in the number of rental purchase agreements on rent in the third quarter of each fiscal year to remain relatively flat with the prior quarter.
 We expect this trend to continue in future periods unless we add significantly to our store base during the third quarter of future fiscal years as a result of new store openings or opportunistic acquisitions.